 I know I’ve spoken about this elsewhere, but when studying cultures, I take them at their word.
 Stories from oral history come complete with multiple layers.
 They work within a cycle of telling that reinforces how society works while also reflecting deeply-held truths about the environment.
 They’re also often very funny.
 They also encapsulate language that doesn’t always translate well to current post-industrial revolution sensibilities.

 Time, for instance.
 Modern mythology makes it seem linear and progressive (“we are moving from primitive to advanced”) despite observation and evidence to the contrary.

 Going back to older narratives, take the concept of “We have lived in this place since the beginning of time.”
-Post-IR, civilized people claim that’s ridiculous.
+Post-Industrial Revolution, civilized people claim that’s ridiculous.
 In their minds, time is a discrete thing, not a concept, and they point out glitches in the narrative as proof that older cultures were stupid.
 For a famous example, take the Biblical Cain.
 Killed his brother, exiled out of Eden… to another city where he had wives and kids and… hmmm…

 Sorry to the doubters, but the ancients weren’t stupid.

 Take into account that time is a biological glitch in and of itself and things start to change.
 Many animals don’t experience time as a discrete unit.
 There is no memory of what has happened before or what might happen after, only now experiences.
 Even humans are bound by cycles– day/night, seasonal, age–that speak of time not as a linear unit by as functional, relatable set of relationships.